 What are the pros?

-If you’re keen to try a juice detox or fasting diet and cleanse your body, the Werewolf Diet plan of juice fasting for 24 hours every time there’s a full or new moon might be a great way to introduce a regular detox into your diet.
+If you're keen to try a juice cleanse or fasting diet and cleanse your body, the Werewolf Diet plan of juice fasting for 24 hours every time there's a full or new moon might be a great way to introduce a regular liver detox (opens in new tab) into your diet.
 Juice is believed to ward off cancer, make you feel stronger than ever by giving your immune system a boost and even decrease your chances of a heart attack, so any excuse to get some juice into your diet might be beneficial!

 What are the cons?

-The diet states that the weight you’ll be losing will be water weight, so it’s likely that it will go straight back on as soon as you start to eat normally again.
-If it works, it might be good for a quick fix such as just before slipping into the dreaded bikini on your summer holiday.
+The diet states that the weight you'll be losing will be water weight, so it's likely that it will go straight back on as soon as you start to eat normally again.
+If it works, it might be good for a quick fix such as just before slipping into the bikini on your summer holiday.
 But be warned: some health experts have even gone as far as to say that you are unlikely to lose more than 1lb on a juice cleanse.